-- Overlap each section should be cut to provide for a minimum of 4" overlap around the pipe. - Closure Strip Closure strip should be sized appropriately to match the width of shrink wrap being installed. - It is important to make sure the shrink wrap and closure have no visible damage or contamination. - IMPORTANT Shrink wrap must be wrapped on the pipe around in the direction as it is spooled off the roll, failure to do so will inhibit the shrinking process from working properly.
+- Overlap each section of shrink wrap should be cut to provide for a minimum of 4" overlap when wrapped around the joint. - Closure Strip Closure strip should be sized appropriately to match the width of shrink wrap being installed. - It is important to make sure the shrink wrap and closure have no visible damage or contamination. - IMPORTANT Shrink wrap must be wrapped on the pipe around in the direction as it is spooled off the roll, failure to do so will inhibit the shrinking process from working properly.